Phie

-A Phie (//pʰiɛ̯³³//) or Phi is a traditional log drum, an integral part of the cultural heritage of the Khiamniungans in Northeastern state of Nagaland, India.
+A Phie (//pʰiɛ̯³³//) or sometime spelled Phi before the introduction of Khiamniungan alphabet is a traditional log drum, an integral part of the cultural heritage of the Khiamniungans in Northeastern state of Nagaland, India.

 These log drums are massive, hollowed-out wooden carvings large enough to accommodate several men sitting inside in a row.
 Historically, such large xylophones or percussion instruments were not found among other Naga tribes during earlier times.